 Brian Cassidy joined Crestview in 2004 and is a partner of the firm and a member of the Investment Committee.
 Brian is also the head of Crestview’s media strategy.
 Prior to Crestview, Brian worked in private equity at Boston Ventures, where he invested in companies in the media and communications, entertainment and business services industries.
-He also worked for one year as the acting CFO of a portfolio company.
+He also worked as the acting CFO of a Boston Ventures’ portfolio company, ec-Content.
 Previously, Brian was an investment banking analyst at Alex.
 Brown & Sons, where he completed a range of financing and M&A assignments for companies in the consumer and business services sectors.
-Brian is currently a director of CORE Media Group, Camping World Holdings, NEP Group, Interoute Communications, WOW! and Congruex.
-Previously, he was involved with ValueOptions, OneLink Communications, Charter Communications, Insight Communications and Cumulus Media.
+Brian is currently a director of Camping World Holdings, CORE Media Group, NEP Group, Interoute, WOW! and Congruex.
+He was also involved with ValueOptions, OneLink Communications, Charter Communications, Insight Communications and Cumulus Media.
 Brian received an M.B.A. from Stanford Graduate School of Business, where he was an Arjay Miller Scholar, and an A.B. in physics from Harvard College.

 At the time of Crestview's exit, Charter was the fourth-largest cable operator in the United States.
 It offers traditional cable video programming, high-speed Internet, broadband cable, telephone and other services to residential and consumer customers.

 CORE Media Group produces and monetizes media content based on a portfolio of brands.
 The company's assets include an ownership interest in the rights to the IDOLS television franchise, the So You Think You Can Dance franchise and Sharp Entertainment.